Elizabeth de Cuevas: Career

 She worked under the moniker Strong-Cuevas (not using her first name).
 Early in her career she became known for producing figurative sculptures of large heads, many of which were in profile.
 Later her highly abstract, cubistic and totemic works consisted of human faces rendered from multiple angles.

 Her early work involved stone and wood carving.
 In the 1970s she became associated with Marcel (Toto) Meylan who assisted her in developing her work on a monumental scale and cast works in stainless steel and bronze.
 Some of these were produced at Tallix Foundry (later Polich Tallix).

 Starting in the late 1970s de Cuevas widely exhibited her work at galleries and museums, and public art venues such as Grounds for Sculpture, where several of her works are in their permanent collection.

 Her influences included physics and spiritual concepts.
 She wrote of her work, "I am trying to show the underlying unity of minds.
 In my negative spaces, I am showing spirit beyond matter, idea before material form.”

 Collections

 De Cuevas' work is held in the permanent collections of Grounds For Sculpture, the Guild Hall of East Hampton, the Bruce Museum, the Heckscher Museum of Art, the Long Island Museum in Stony Brook, among other venues.

 Legacy

-Two monographs on her work have been published by Abrams, and a documentary was produced on her life and work in 2002, and a sequel to the film premiered in 2021.
+Two monographs on her work have been published by Abrams.
+A documentary was produced on her life and work in 2002, and a sequel to the film premiered in 2021.
+She was a frequent donor and supporter of the New York Public Library, the Morgan Library and Museum, and the Metropolitan Museum of Art.